 Roman legacy in Cologne

-23 minute read comments
+23 minute read see also thread comments

 I recently visited the Roman-Germanic Museum (Römisch-Germanisches Museum) in Cologne, that exhibits archeological finds from the Roman and Germanic era in Cologne and the surrounding area.
 While strolling through the exhibition, I was fascinated by the acute presence of the artifacts on display and the stories behind them.
 Of course, I’m aware of Cologne’s Roman heritage, but every visit to the museum – even if it has been reduced to a smaller exhibition space due to renovation work – makes me even more aware of the Roman influence on Cologne’s culture and identity.
 Here are some of my favorite artifacts that I photographed during my visits.
 The accompanying texts are mostly based on the information provided by the museum.

-Map of ancient Cologne's connecting roads to other Roman settlements in the surrounding area.
 Map of ancient Cologne’s connecting roads to other Roman settlements in the surrounding area.
 The map is a photo taken of the museum’s exhibition board.

 Cologne’s heritage as a Roman city